 - Fourth, it mildly inhibits the immune response in the liver, thereby possibly reducing immunological injury to the bile ducts and liver.

 Four large-scale, clinical trials have compared the effectiveness and safety of UDCA to that of an inactive drug (a placebo).
 These controlled trials were done in both symptomatic and asymptomatic patients with a spectrum of tissue abnormalities (pathology) on their liver biopsies, ranging from early disease to cirrhosis.
-UDCA treatment led to improvement in liver blood test abnormalities, significantly reducing elevated levels of bilirubin, alkaline phosphatase, ggt, and cholesterol.
+UDCA treatment led to improvement in liver blood test abnormalities, significantly reducing elevated levels of bilirubin, alkaline phosphatase, gamma-glutamyl transferase (GGT), and cholesterol.
 UDCA, however, did not improve fatigue or prevent or improve osteoporosis, and had a variable effect on itching.
 Three of the four trials used a similar dose of UDCA (13-15 mg per kg body weight per day) and were combined for an analysis of a total of 548 patients.

 The results of the combined analysis showed that UDCA significantly increased survival after up to 4 years of therapy, without the need for liver transplantation.
 The fourth large-scale study used a lower dose of UDCA (10 to 12 mg per kg per day).
 The results of this study differed somewhat from those of the other three studies.
 This one showed a benefit of UDCA treatment primarily in patients with bilirubin levels of less than 2 mg/dL.
 The three other studies, analyzed alone or combined, however, did not confirm this observation about the bilirubin.
 In fact, each of those studies actually demonstrated a benefit for patients with advanced disease and elevated bilirubin levels.
 Furthermore, the development of portal hypertension was reduced by the UDCA.
 It is important to note that despite producing clear benefits, UDCA treatment primarily retards progression and does not cure PBC.